idrissyed7/DDSPermissionsManager/app/README.md

 ### Security

 #### Authentication & Authorization
-As of the writing, DDS Permissions Manager provides two methods of authentication each of which applies to a different type of 'user': a traditional User and an external Application.
+DDS Permissions Manager provides two methods of authentication each of which applies to a different type of 'user': a traditional User and an external Application.

 ##### Traditional User